unfoldingWord/loki-exporter/README.md

 - [graphiteapp/graphite-statsd](https://hub.docker.com/r/graphiteapp/graphite-statsd)
 - [grafana/loki](https://hub.docker.com/r/grafana/loki)

-Depending on your configuration, you might also need to setup a bucket in S3 with the correct permissions.
+Depending on your configuration, you might also need to create a bucket in S3 with the correct permissions.

 ### Installing